solo-system/solo-system.github.io/documentation/power/index.md

 Although I've never done it, you could increase the run-time of your system by trickle charging your lead-acid battery in situ using a solar panel.
 Many auto/car shops sell "battery maintainers", which seem to produce a few Watts, which might make a small difference.
-I don't know what I'm talking about.
-So be careful, and consult an expert (not me).

 Here are some thoughts:

 - Ensure the solar charging unit has a diode so it doesn't drain power